gabrielmittag/Bias-Aware-Loss/README.md

 Note however, that this is not needed to run the basic synthetic experiment.

 ## Experiment 1: Synthetic Image Quality Data

-To train and evaluate the first experiment on synthetic data in the paper, run this command:
+(In the paper this experiment is conducted on synthetic speech samples, instead of images) To train and evaluate the first experiment on synthetic data in the paper, run this command:

 ```train1